University of Houston

 Distributive Justice in J.G.
 Fichte

-Fichte's political philosophy is often regarded as a form of "liberal socialism" that contains a volatile mixture of claims that does not remain stable.
+Fichte's political philosophy is often regarded as a form of "liberal socialism" that contains a volatile mixture of claims that do not remain stable.
 Drawing on Michael Walzer, I argue that Fichte's seemingly conflicting principles of justice in his political philosophy - egalitarian, libertarian, welfare-based, desert-based - should be understood to govern distinct spheres of a liberal socialist society - above all, the public sphere, the private sphere, and the mediating sphere of laboring associations or estates.
 I raise some problems with Fichte's approach, especially in cases where spheres clearly overlap, but conclude that such a synthetic view of justice is valuable since most major modern theories of justice contain at least a portion of the truth.

 Christian J. Emden (Rice University)